BBN-Q/QGL/doc/readme.md

 pip install -e .
 ```

 which will automatically fetch and install all of the requirement packages.
-This process
+As typical with package managers,
-will execute the package requirements enumerated in setup.py.
+this process will execute the package requirements enumerated in [setup.py.](../setup.py).

 ## Examples: where to start <a name="Examples"></a>